Fake projective plane

-In mathematics, a fake projective plane (or Mumford surface) is one of the 50 complex algebraic surfaces that have the same Betti numbers as the projective plane, but are not isomorphic to it.
+In mathematics, a fake projective plane (or Mumford surface) is one of the 50 complex algebraic surfaces that have the same Betti numbers as the projective plane, but are not homeomorphic to it.
 Such objects are always algebraic surfaces of general type.

 History

 Severi asked if there was a complex surface homeomorphic to the projective plane but not biholomorphic to it.
 Yau (1977) showed that there was no such surface, so the closest approximation to the projective plane one can have would be a surface with the same Betti numbers (b0,b1,b2,b3,b4) = (1,0,1,0,1) as the projective plane.

 The first example was found by Mumford (1979) using p-adic uniformization introduced independently by Kurihara and Mustafin.